 Plot

-Akihiko's indie rock band is preparing for a big audition, possibly securing a performance spot in a prestigious music festival.
-Mafuyu, one of Akihiko's bandmates, is eager to write a new song for the upcoming festival.
+The band has gained traction recently after performing in front of a live audience for the first time.
+They want to make a bigger splash by preparing for a significant audition.
+Success means the Given band can secure a performance spot in a prestigious music festival.
+Mafuyu is eager to write a new song for the upcoming festival.
 He finds his creative inspiration after being introduced to Ugetsu, a talented violinist with a moody and aloof personality.

 Ugetsu used to have a romantic past with Akihiko back in their high school days.
-The two of them have broken up, but they still live together in an oddly codependent relationship.
-It was Ugetsu who ended their relationship at first, believing that Akihiko was holding him back in his musical career.
-However, Akihiko still has lingering feelings for his ex-boyfriend, and Ugetsu can't seem to put their relationship to rest either.
+The two of them have since broken up, but they still live together in an oddly codependent relationship.
+It was Ugetsu who ended their relationship first, believing that a romance with Akihiko would hold him back in his musical career.
+However, Akihiko still has lingering feelings for his ex-boyfriend.
+Ugetsu can't seem to put their relationship to rest, either.
+They continue hanging around each other as friends with benefits, not defining clear boundaries.

-Meanwhile, fellow band member Haruki feels distressed over his secret unrequited crush on Akihiko.
+Meanwhile, Haruki feels distressed due to his secret feelings for Akihiko.
+He believes it's an unrequited crush that his bandmate doesn't reciprocate.
 The self-doubt and the feelings of inadequacy have made Haruki start questioning his own role in the band.
-One night, Akihiko shows up at Haruki's apartment after having a messy fight with Ugetsu.
-In his drunken stupor, Akihiko makes a forceful sexual advance on Haruki, which changes the nature of their relationship forever.
+One night, Akihiko arrives at Haruki's apartment after a messy fight with Ugetsu.
+In his drunken stupor, Akihiko makes a forceful sexual advance on Haruki.
+This encounter changes the nature of their relationship forever.

 Given Movie Trailer